tesfayeayantu767-tech/my-first-project/README.md

-# my-first-project
+# Hello, I'm Ayantu 👋

-My first GitHub repository.
+Welcome to my first GitHub repository.

+I am learning programming and GitHub.

+My goal is to become a software engineer.